TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 If you sign up for our electronic and catalog subscriptions, you'll be the first to hear about up-coming sales, online exclusive discounts, contests and more.
 For example, you can sign up to receive our PacSun email newsletter, outlet emails, and our seasonal catalog during check-out and in various locations of the Services.

 You'll always be able to unsubscribe from these electronic and catalog subscriptions, and we have a Contact Preference Center where you can manage these subscriptions so you only get what you're interested in.
-For more information, please visit your Contact Preference Center or contact us at www.pacsun.com/contact.
+For more information, please visit your Contact Preference Center or contact us.

 ONLINE CONTESTS AND SWEEPSTAKES